malcar91/TICtakTOE-firstProject/README.md

 ### Unsolved Problems

-- Still need to store gaming information more effeciently when looking up game history.
-Site is not showing total wins and loses and the board is still clickable after a player wins the game.
+- The change password form will only dissapear when succesfully changing the password.
+If you hit the button and do not change your password and then log out, the form will still be there.
+- Placing it differently in my ui.js with .show() and .hide() will not allow it to show back up again when logging back into the page with out refresh.
 - Would like to eventually have site with above features working.
-More of a fun background, animation when clicking and displaying winners and losers.
-Also make sure the app works with mobile by adding media queries.
+More of a fun background, animation when clicking and displaying winners and losers such as higlighting the winnning squares.
+Also tracking which player wins the most within the session.
+- to be able to play online with a friend would also be very cool feature to add.

 ### Wireframes